cfshi/coronavirus/meeting_notes.md

 - Although policy is not a focus in the proposal, I like to compariso of health policy in the selected countries and WHO a clear point, even as a secondary research interest, under the grant objective track.
 It will provide insights of what and when is done in effeicnecy measurement.
 I think its a good selling point.

+- to plot death toll into our grande analysis (i.e., combing all the 4 forums)

 - to use the term "evidence based knowledge" to  science forum?